doppllib/doppllib.github.io/docs/createlibrary.md

 # Creating a library

-The fundamental goal of creating a library is to publish a doppl artifact to an accesible repo.
+The fundamental goal of creating a library is to publish a doppl artifact to an accessible repo.
 Doppl artifacts are a zip archive that conforms to a specific structure, which is defined and constructed with the doppl gradle plugin.

 For most simple libraries, the java used to create the objective-c code matches the source library 100%.
 In other cases, some classes are modified or removed.
 In other, more complex examples, custom native code is supplied.